 There is nothing new or revolutionary about pooled shipments, but many food distribution logistics pros cling to the national LTL model because, frankly, it’s easier.
 National LTL is an on-demand model.
 Get an order on Tuesday, you make a call to a carrier, you ship.
 Get an order on Wednesday, you ship.
 Get an order on Thursday...

 A pool strategy moves from on-demand shipping to more of a pre-planned, coordinated shipping schedule.
 The pool concept works at both origin (pool consolidation) and destination (pool distribution).
-At origin, 3PLs or carriers managing long-haul TL moves establish a regional consolidation center where companies ship finished goods from the factory for distribution to other regions of the country.
+At origin, 3PLs or food-grade carriers managing long-haul TL moves establish a regional consolidation center where companies ship finished goods from the factory for distribution to other regions of the country.

 Long-haul pool shipments may deliver direct to a large customer, like Walmart, or the shipment may stop at a retail DC and then continue to a local pool distributor for large-scale distribution within a region.
 Most often, the full trailer goes direct to a local pool distributor that sorts and segregates products based on purchase order information and arranges final delivery to consignees to meet agreed arrival dates.

 Larger companies may not need to worry about origin consolidation if they are moving full truckloads into a region.
 For these companies, local pool distribution still adds significant value.